 Hemorrhoid Ligation System -The New Gold Standard

 The preferred non-surgical hemorrhoid treatment is rubber band ligation.
 Our disposable banders are a marked improvement over other systems.
 It is disposable, safe, and effective.
 It uses gentle suction to place the rubber band over one internal hemorrhoid per treatment.
 Three banding sessions are frequently required.
 Within days, the hemorrhoidal tissue dies and is passed during a bowel movement.
 A small scar will form making it less likely the hemorrhoid will recur or prolapse.
 Our bander ligation system is disposable and easy to use.
-The procedure takes only seconds and is nearly painless.
+The procedure takes only seconds.
+Most patients feel a slight pressure for 1-2 days afterwards.
 This new ligator eliminates the need for surgery in almost all cases.
 As an office procedure, the patient can return to work comfortably right after the appointment.